Metaxas indicted by Attorney General’s Office

 STURBRIDGE — The former owner of a popular eatery has been indicted after allegedly failing to pay $114,000 in taxes, according to authorities.

 Theodore Metaxas, 53, of Southbridge, was indicted on Jan.
 25 by a Suffolk Superior Court Grand Jury on the one count of Willful Failure to Pay Over Tax and one count of Willful Delivery of a False Tax return, according to a press release yesterday from Attorney General Maura Healey.
 The charges stem from an investigation that began in August upon a referral to the Attorney General’s Office from the Massachusetts Department of Revenue (DOR).
+The criminal defense attorneys from Roanoke deal with all kinds of cases and provide the necessary legal help.

 Authorities claim that between 2011 and 2014, Metaxas, the former manager and owner of Enrico’s Brick Oven Pizzeria, located in the Boardwalk strip mall at 500 Main Street in Sturbridge, was dishonest in his tax filings.
 DOR’s Audit Division first noticed irregularities in the restaurant’s meals tax returns in 2014, while performing a meals tax audit.
 To get a lawyer and get expert advice read the post here.